yotkoKanchev/Laundromat1213/README.md

 Using simple HTML5, CSS, Jekyll, Gulp

 Simple and using only front-end technics app for public Laundromat.
 Added new services as laundry pick up and delivery, check status etc.
+Not the best UI, but good as first try :)